BeamMP/Docs/docs/en/guides/beammp-dev/beammp-dev.md

 ## Cloning the BeamMP repo into the unpacked folder

-While you can manually copy the BeamMP mod files, it is highly recommended to use a source-control system like git.
+While you can manually copy the BeamMP mod files from our github repo, it is highly recommended to use a source-control system like git.
 First create a fork of [https://github.com/BeamMP/BeamMP](https://github.com/BeamMP/BeamMP)

 Most efficient would be to clone the repo directly into the `unpacked` folder.

-For `git`, do `git clone https://github.com/yourName/BeamMP` while in the `unpacked` folder While in the uderfolder, make sure theres no `multiplayer` folder left in `mods` and that now theres `unpacked/beammp`
+For `git`, do `git clone https://github.com/yourName/BeamMP` while in the `unpacked` folder While in the userfolder, make sure theres no `multiplayer` folder left in `mods` and that now theres `unpacked/beammp`

 Now give the dev mode a try.
 Start the BeamMP launcher, start BeamNG manually, once ingame make sure that BeamMP is the only active mod.
 You should be able to use BeamMP as usual.

+Using a code editor, you can now add or change code directly in the `unpacked` folder, try these changes with minimal effort and then sync them using the source control.

 ---
 # Setting up a local server

 While working on BeamMP, it can be beneficial to use a local server.
 You can follow the general [server installation](docs/en/server/create-a-server.md) while omitting the first two steps for purely local connections.

-Set the server to private in the `serverConfig.toml` while using any string as the `authKey`
+Set the server to private in the `serverConfig.toml` while using any string as the `authKey`.